binouze/SignInWithAppleOrGoogle/README.md

 # SignInWithAppleOrGoogle

-SignIn with Google or Apple Account for iOS and Android
+SignIn with Google or Apple Account for iOS and Android.

+Sign in with Apple on iOS uses: https://github.com/lupidan/apple-signin-unity

 ## Installation